brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ```
 :::

 The syntax here is, unsurprisingly, largely the same.
 We're mostly writing C++ code.
-The difference is that we no longer need to pre-declare the functions we're using and the feature set is smaller.
-While declaring `T` as part of the fragment is certainly convenient, we're shooting for a smaller feature.

 ## Type Erasure